qiuyugong2181/AIRR-ML-25-Adaptive-Immune-Profiling-Challenge/README.md

 ## Methods

 ### 1. Public Clone Logistic Regression.
-Shared CDR3 clones enriched in positive samples are selected using log odds.
-Each repertoire is encoded as a presence matrix of these clones, and a regularized logistic regression model is trained.
-Feature selection is done inside each cross validation fold to prevent leakage.
+Shared CDR3 clones that are enriched in positive samples are selected using log-odds.
+Each repertoire is then encoded as a presence/absence matrix of these clones, and a regularized logistic regression model is trained.
+Feature selection is performed inside each cross-validation fold to avoid information leakage.
+Scoring is based on log-odds; this could be improved by using model-derived feature importance, but I did not implement that step.

 ### 2. K mer and V J XGBoost
-Repertoires are encoded using exact 3 mers, gapped 3 mers, mismatch smoothed k mers, and V and J gene usage.
-Features are normalized per repertoire and used to train an XGBoost classifier optimized with Optuna.
+Repertoires are encoded using exact 3-mers, 9 different gapped 3-mers, mismatch-smoothed k-mers, and V and J gene usage.
+Features are normalized per repertoire and used to train an XGBoost classifier tuned with Optuna.
+Feature scoring is based directly on XGBoost importance.
+More robust approaches such as SHAP or permutation importance would be preferable, but they were computationally too expensive for this run.

 ### 3 and 4.
 Feature Split Ensemble for Datasets 7 and 8
 For datasets 7 and 8, each feature group is trained as a separate model and combined in a second stage ensemble.